Accreditor SACS Fails to Stop Abuses at Keiser University

 UPDATE 07-21-22 3:50 pm:

 At today’s meeting, NACIQI member Robert Shireman extensively questioned representatives of SACS about the Keiser non-profit conversion.
-Belle Wheelan, the president of SACSCOC, said in closing remarks that the “financial and personnel issues” I raised will be part of SACS’s upcoming review of the schools.
-“We will do our due diligence this time in reviewing them again,” Wleelan said.
+Belle Wheelan, the president of SACSCOC, said in closing remarks, “Regarding Mr. Halperin’s comments… Keiser, I believe, is about to do their fifth year review.
+And the financial and personnel issues that you identified would be a part of that review, so we’ll go back and see if there’s anything there.
+I still say that we were found in compliance with our process eleven years ago when this case came to be an issue.
+But we will do our due diligence this time in reviewing them again.”